ianxxiao/use-athena/README.md

 Athena uses the latest Big Data, Text Analytics, and Machine Learning technologies.

 # Key Features
-**Athena Analytics** - This provides writing-focused insights based on viral trends and make it easy for early research.
+**Athena Analytics** - This provides intuitive and writing-focused insights based on viral trends in your domain.

 **Athena Suggestions** - This offers suggestions of topics and outlines for your next blog given your interest and audience.